Windsor Castle: 21st century

-Windsor Castle, part of the Occupied Royal Palaces Estate, is owned by Charles III in right of the Crown, and day-to-day management is by the Royal Household.
+Windsor Castle, part of the Occupied Royal Palaces Estate, is owned by Charles III in right of The Crown, and day-to-day management is by the Royal Household.
 In terms of population, Windsor Castle is the largest inhabited castle in the world and the longest-occupied palace in Europe, but it also remains a functioning royal home.
 As of 2006, around 500 people were living and working in the castle.
-The Queen had increasingly used the castle as a royal palace as well as her weekend home before her death.
+Elizabeth II had increasingly used the castle as a royal palace as well as her weekend home before her death.
 In recent years, Windsor Castle has hosted visits from President Mbeki of South Africa, King Abdullah II of Jordan and presidents Obama, Trump, and Biden of the United States.
 The castle remains an important ceremonial location.
 The Waterloo ceremony is carried out in the presence of the monarch each year, and the annual ceremony of the Order of the Garter takes place in St George's Chapel.
 When the Queen was in residence, the Guard Mounting ceremony occurred on a daily basis.
 The Royal Ascot procession leaves the castle each year during the annual meeting.

 During Elizabeth II's reign much was done, not only to restore and maintain the fabric of the building, but also to transform it into a major British tourist attraction, containing a significant portion of the Royal Collection of art.
 Archaeological work at the castle has continued, following on from limited investigations in the 1970s, the work on the Round Tower from 1988 to 1992 and the investigations following the 1992 fire.
 During 2007, 993,000 tourists visited the castle.
 This has had to be achieved in co-ordination with security issues and the castle's role as a working royal palace.
 In late 2011 two large water turbines were installed upstream of the castle on the River Thames to provide hydroelectric power to the castle and the surrounding estate.
 In April 2016, the Royal Collection Trust announced a £27m project to reinstate the original entrance hall of the castle to visitors, as well as a new café in the 14th-century undercroft.
 The new entrance was opened at the end of 2019.
-From March 2020, the Queen and her husband, Prince Philip, Duke of Edinburgh, shielded at Windsor during the COVID-19 pandemic with a small staff in what became known as 'HMS Bubble' – a jocular reference to the UK Government's rules on household support 'bubbles' during the pandemic.
+From March 2020, the Queen and her husband, Prince Philip, Duke of Edinburgh, sheltered at Windsor during the COVID-19 pandemic with a small staff in what became known as 'HMS Bubble' – a jocular reference to the UK Government's rules on household support 'bubbles' during the pandemic.
 The pandemic also meant that they celebrated Christmas at Windsor Castle rather than Sandringham House for the first time since 1987.
 Prince Philip died at Windsor Castle on 9 April 2021.